 About the Office of Civic Engagement

-We work to inform, support, and advance the community engagement of our faculty, students and staff.
-Working with community partners, OCE strengthens community organizations and small businesses, improves access to education, and connects residents to jobs —all with the goal of advancing economic and social progress in our neighboring communities and the city as a whole.
+Working with community partners, OCE strengthens community organizations and small businesses, improves access to education, and works to provide South Side residents with a clear path to jobs at the University and its vendor networks —all with the goal of advancing economic and social progress in our neighboring communities and the city as a whole.

-OCE has a special focus on nine neighborhoods: Douglas, Grand Boulevard, Greater Grand Crossing, Hyde Park, Kenwood, Oakland, South Shore, Washington Park, and Woodlawn.
+OCE has a citywide reach and a special focus on nine South Side neighborhoods (Douglas, Grand Boulevard, Greater Grand Crossing, Hyde Park, Kenwood, Oakland, South Shore, Washington Park, and Woodlawn) for greater impact.

 Improving College Readiness and Access

 Our college readiness and access programs provide mentoring, tutoring, and other academic support to help prepare high school students throughout the city of Chicago for fulfilling careers and to gain admission to, pay for, and thrive in college.
 These free, year-round programs bring Chicago Public Schools high school students onto campus for academic and cultural enrichment each year, introducing participants to the college experience and helping to build skills and confidence in their ability to succeed in college and careers.

 Building Nonprofit Capacity

 In collaboration with academic and administrative units across campus, we bring together faculty and staff to equip local leaders with tools and resources to advance their goals and strengthen their communities.
 Our civic leadership initiatives team stewards the University’s commitment to the scholarship, teaching, and practice of civic leadership, helping to cultivate civic leaders who think critically, imagine new systems, and build resilient communities.
 We also lead programs that help strengthen the ability of emerging and experienced civic leaders on the South Side and throughout Chicago to become more effective leaders and better serve their communities.